cliambrown/PillTime/README.md

 This app does not provide any medical advice, implied or otherwise.
 All information provided by the app is based only on user input and does not constitute a recommendation of any kind.
 All medical decisions should always be taken in consultation with medical professionals.

 This is a simple app made by one person for personal use.
 It cannot be relied upon for any health-related purposes.
 Because of technical limitations and known issues, it cannot be guaranteed to provide notifications at specific times.
-(For example, restarting the phone will unfortunately disable all future notifications from this app.)
+(For example, restarting the phone may disable scheduled notifications from this app.)

 This app is not appropriate for meds that need to be taken regularly on a set schedule.
 It was built to track meds that may be taken when needed, but in limited amounts.